-If you've ever been walking around in a plant nursery and notice a subtle, clove-like scent, you may be very near some stock flowers.
-These pretty cottage garden favorites come in a range of colors and have a delicate fragrance that many associate with heirloom flowers.
+If you've ever been walking around in a plant nursery and notice a subtle, clove-like scent, you may be near some stock flowers.
+These pretty cottage garden plants have been a favorites for hundreds of years.
+They come in a range of colors and have a delicate fragrance that many associate with heirloom flowers.
 It has been said that Thomas Jefferson had them imported to plant at his gardens at Monticello in 1771, thereby introducing them to cultivation in the United States.

-Stock flowers were very popular during the Victorian era, when they were commonly known as gilly flowers in England, and they were considered signs of deep affection when given to others.
+Stock flowers were popular during the Victorian era and were commonly known as gilly flowers in England.
+They are considered signs of deep affection when given to others.
 Although often purchased as an annual, stock can easily be grown in home gardens.
 It makes a colorful addition to fresh bouquets, has long-lasting blooms, and also makes an excellent dried flower.
-The flowers are also edible, with a delicate floral taste, and can be added to salads or as a garnish to desserts.
+The flowers are edible, with a delicate floral taste, and can be added to salads or as a garnish to desserts.